Optical signatures of bulk g-wave altermagnetism in MnTe

-Next we turn to the case of an incident direction along the $[110]$-axis of the crystal ($x$-direction).
-For the same photon energy as before we vary the excitation angle $\alpha$ between 0$^{\circ}$ and 180$^{\circ}$.
-In this case, we predominantly excite electrons perpendicular to the polarization vector of the laser pulse, which results again in an anisotropic excitation in the band.
-As Fig.~\ref{fig:fig3}c shows for $\theta=90^{\circ}$ the spin structure in the plane now allows for the build up of an excited spin polarization signal.
+Next we turn to the case of an incident direction with $\theta=90^{\circ}$ along the $[110]$-axis of the crystal ($x$-direction), as illustrated in Fig.~\ref{fig:fig1}(e).
+The computed spin polarization obtained from the integration over the whole BZ for this case is also shown in Fig.~\ref{fig:fig3}(a), where, for the same photon energy as before, the excitation angle $\alpha$ is varied between 0$^{\circ}$ and 180$^{\circ}$.